Configuring NVMeoF TCP

 Network Requirements

 Before you configure the storage piece, you first must configure the network.
 It is recommended you use port binding for NVMe-TCP.
-You will need to create a vmkernel for each NIC you are utilizing.
+You will need to create a vmk for each subnet you are using.
+A vmhba/NIC pair can have multiple vmks associated with it.

 If your array target controllers are on the same VLAN/subnet, you can use a single switch with multiple Portgroups.
-If your array target controllers are on separate VLANs/subnets, you need to use separate switches for each VLAN/subnet.
+If your array target controllers are on separate VLANs/subnets, you can use a separate switch and separate portgroups for each VLAN/subnet or a single switch with multiple portgroups.
+Both configurations are supported with NVMe-TCP.
 The setup for NVMe-TCP is similar to iSCSI with the difference being the virtual NVMe adaptors.
-You will create a virtual NVMe adaptor for each vmkernel/NIC used for NVMe-TCP.
+You will create a virtual NVMe adaptor for each NIC to be used for NVMe-TCP.

-In this example, the array controllers are on the same VLAN/subnet.
-As a result, I only needed to create Portgroups for each uplink, in the existing switch, being used for NVMe-TCP.
+In this example, the array controllers are on the same VLAN/subnet as the vmhba/NIC pairs.
+As a result, I only needed to create a Portgroup for each uplink, within the existing vSwitch for NVMe-TCP.
 I am converging on a 10Gb link for the example, but again I want to remind you to make sure you have adequate bandwidth when converging network traffic.

 Network Portgroup Configuration

 Reviewing the Portgroup setup, you will see each NIC is explicitly active with no failover.
-For each NIC used, a Portgroup should be set up for that NIC to be active and all other NICs should be unused.
+For each vmk used, a Portgroup should be set up such that only one NIC is active and all other NICs are set to unused.

 VMkernel Configuration

-Once the Portgroups have been created, you can then set up your VMkernels for each NIC used.
+Once the Portgroups have been created, you can then set up your vmks for each NIC used.
 Under VMkernel adapters on your host, add new VMkernel.

 Select one of the Portgroups you created for NVMe-TCP.
-Remember you will do this for each NIC/VMkernel pair used.
+Remember you will do this for each NIC/vmhba pair used.

-Under the Port properties, you will select he NVMe over TCP service.
-On this screen, you can also change the default MTU depending on what your network utilizes.
+Under the Port properties, you will select the NVMe over TCP under "Enable Services".
+On this screen, you can also change the default MTU depending on what your network uses.

-On the next screen, you will enter your IP information for the VMkernel.
-Another best practice is not to route your traffic if possible.
-Each hop can add latency.
+On the next screen, you will enter your IP information for the vmk.
+Another best practice is not to route your traffic if possible, each hop can add latency.

-Once you finish entering the data and click finish, you will have created a VMkernel for NVMe-TCP.
-Make sure to repeat this process for all NIC/VMkernel pairs to be used for NVMe-TCP.
+Once you finish entering the data and click finish, you will have created a vmk for NVMe-TCP.
+Make sure to repeat this process for all NIC/vmhba pairs to be used for NVMe-TCP.

 Configuring NVMe-TCP Adapters

-After completing the NIC/VMkernel setup, you can now add the NVME over TCP adapters for each VMkernal/NIC pair you created.
+After completing the vmk setup, you can now add the NVME over TCP adapters for each NIC to be used for NVMe-TCP.
 In the host configuration, under Storage Adapters, you ADD SOFTWARE ADAPTER selecting NVMe over TCP.

 On the Add Software NVMe over TCP adapter screen, you will select the NICs you configured for NVMe-TCP.
 Again, you will add an SW NVMe-TCP adapter for each NIC you configured previously.